tgfrerer/island/plan.md

 # TODO

+* Remove namespaces in header files - these are not compatible with other programming languages.

+For a start, create all resources used by a frame dynamically, and *do not keep them alive for longer than the frame*.
+Once this works, we can think about sharing created resources across frame boundaries.

 * combine `resource` and `buffer`- a buffer is-a resource, as an image is-a resource.
 We define a resource as something which has memory backing on the GPU and needs synchronisation.

 * we want three different types of passes: render, transfer, compute.
 Each pass has a list of inputs, and a list of outputs.

    Rendergraph is calculated based on module, which contains a list of pre-sorted passes.

 * Better distinguish between renderpass types when creating vulkan command buffers

 * Rename internal structure to `Batch` instead of `Renderpass` in backend.

 ## (A)

 * Programmatically create Pipeline based on Renderpass

 ## (B)

 * simplify linear allocator:

     Currently, one leBuffer can have more than one allcator - this can turn into a nightmare. allocator must own buffer exclusively. memory may be handed out in chunks per buffer, but buffer must be owned exclusively by allocator.

 * think: can we use macros to generate encoder methods?

 * get Renderdoc to actually work on both of your test systems.

 ## (C)

 * find a better way to store window surface- it should probably live inside the backend, tagged with window name, or perhaps it should be owned by the swapchain which uses it, so that it can be deleted at the correct time.

 ----------------------------------------------------------------------